About Us

 I love the interplay between our built environment and the natural environment and the narrative with its inhabitants.
 These include the Herbert Simms bathing shelters that vibrantly dot the seafront along Clontarf and the magical follies and trees in St. Anne's Park.
 The happy moment that captures the spirit of the animal as you glance at it in front of a beautiful or magical place is something that really appeals to me.

 I like to combine hand drawn and digital techniques and play around with interesting compositions and colour palettes.
 I also like to work with lino-cutting and hand-printing techniques which give a unique look and there's nothing like the reveal of a handprint.
-Some of my work has also been designed for the screen printing process.
 My pieces usually start of as an idea of the narrative between a place and an inhabitant.
 I will usually take a lot of photos, including details I like such as particular leaves or plants.
 Working with sketches first I will create a composition I like, simplifying scenes and including shapes and elements to create the essence of a place.
 I like to use a minimal colour palette with strong complementing colours that give my illustrations their unique look.